DrakirL/DrakirL.github.io/p10/class/knight.md

 You choose a Knight Subclass and gain its Level 1 Features.

 ### Level 2: Prowess
-During combat, you gain a number of Prowess Points equal to half your level at the end of each of your turns. <br>
+During combat, you have 2 Prowess Points to spend each round, in addition to your regular actions.
+(PHRASING?) <br>
-After you take the Attack Action on your turn, you may spend 1 Prowess Point to regain the used Action. <br>
-After you spend Actions outside your turn, you may spend 1 Prowess Point to regain 1 of the used Actions.
+You can use them like you would use Actions, but they are more restricted in their usage.
+(PHRASING?) <br>
++ You can use 1 Prowess Point to take the Move-action on your turn.
++ You can use 1 Prowess Point to properly use a shield as a reaction.
++ You can use 2 Prowess Points to take the Attack-action on your turn, provided you use a weapon properly.
++ You can use 2 Prowess Points to take the Strike-reaction, provided you use a weapon properly.
++ What else more?
+#### <br>

-### Level 2: Bold Fortune/Champion's Vigor?
-Shield Block?
-Riposte?
+### Level 2: Bold Fortune
-If you would roll a natural 1 on a Martial Attack, you may reroll it and use the new roll instead? <br>
+If you would roll a natural 1 on a Martial Attack, you may reroll it and use the new roll instead.
-You score a Critical Hit on a Martial Attack if your roll a 19 or 20? <br>
-You can use a shield to increase the Defence of an allied creature withing your Reach? *Should maybe be a shield function for all?* <br>
-When a creature within your Reach makes a Martial Attack against you, you may make a Sudden Strike against it as if its Action was Distracting? *But then why use a Shield?
-This is probably too disruptive.*

 ### Level 3: Subclass Feature
 You gain the Level 3 Feature of your chosen Knight Subclass.

 ### Level 4: Steeled Resolve
-If you would fail a Save, you can spend 1 Prowess Point to reroll it and use the new result instead.
+If you would fail a Save, you can use 1 Action or Prowess Point to reroll it.

 ### Level 5: Subclass Feature
 You gain the Level 5 Feature of your chosen Knight Subclass.

-### Level 6: ???
+### Level 6: Greater Prowess?
+Excellence?
-???
+MORE? <br>
+In addition, making attacks now only costs 1 Prowess point rather than 2.
+(PHRASING?)

 ### Level 7: Subclass Feature
 You gain the Level 7 Feature of your chosen Knight Subclass.

-### Level 8: Survivor/Second Wind/Adrenaline Rush?
+### Level 8: Second Wind?
-If you are not on Death's Door and your current HP is no higher than half of your Maximum HP, you can use 1 Action on your turn and spend any number of Prowess point to regain HP equal to 1d10 + the number of Prowess Points spent. <br>
-*Note: Still applies out of combat, so you can ALWAYS be at half health as a minimum before a fight.*
+When you would take damage, you can use 1 Action or Prowess Point to gain 1d10 Temporary HP.

 ### Level 9: Subclass Feature
 You gain the Level 9 Feature of your chosen Knight Subclass.

-### Level 10: Adrenaline Rush?
+### Level 10: Greater Prowess?
+Adrenaline Rush?
+Mastery?
-*Once per rest: Refresh all Prowess Points?
+MORE?: *Once per Rest: Refresh all Prowess Points? <br>
+In addition, you now gain 3 Prowess Points to spend each round.

 ## Knight Subclass: Paragon
 THEME: Combat is a simple sport, and you are a world class professional.

-### Level 1: Martial Prodigy?
+### Level 1: Fighting/Weapon/Arms Prodigy?
 Additional Fighting Style?
-???
+You gain a second benefit of your choice from your *Fighting Style* feature?<br>
+You can't use more than one on a single attack.
+Or should you be able to?
+(PHRASING?)

 ### Level 1: Simply Superior
 Increase one of your Attributes by 1 (up to 10). <br>